 To access the full text of the articles, log in with your student ID or employee ID and your PIN (your birthday in MMDD format).

-In addition to preservation of the Laura (Riding) Jackson home, with the help of generous partners the Foundation sponsors public programs that focus on literature history and the relationship of man and environment.
+In addition to the preservation of the Laura (Riding) Jackson home, with the help of generous partners, the Foundation sponsors public programs that focus on literary history and the relationship of man and the environment.
 Programs have included Teen Writers Workshops, the annual Poetry & Barbecue outdoor reading, Poetry Open Mic, an Oral History Program, Adult Writing Workshops and Retreats, guest speakers for the Emerson Center’s Special Engagement Series, as well as the Vero Beach Book Festival.